 Application: When people need specialist knowledge to understand and commit, such as for a pre-merger analysis or business process redesign.

-Involvement: 25% for weekly performance analysis and coaching, totaling 5 workdays per month.
+Involvement: 25% for weekly performance analysis and coaching, totalling 5 workdays per month.

 Method: The expert helps people to understand and encourages them to try new things, while getting key people involved so others will follow.

-Benefit: The nudge creates change through presence.
+Benefit: The stimulator creates change through presence.
 It leaves a large degree of control with the individual but there is an indirect push by management toward a specific outcome.

 Risk: People might get irritated from the indirect approach and semi-soft actions, provoking a backlash.

-Involvement: 50% for part-time management support onsite, totaling 10 workdays per month.
+Involvement: 50% for part-time management support onsite, totalling 10 workdays per month.